 The Governing body will do its best to ensure that the necessary provision is made for any child who has SEND.
-The name of the governor with specific responsibility for SEND is Mrs Elizabeth Jarvis.
-She liaises between the Governing body and the school on all matters related to SEND, ensuring that the Governing body plays an active part in developing and monitoring the school's SEND policy.
+The Governor for Inclusion liaises between the Governing body and the school on all matters related to SEND, ensuring that the Governing body plays an active part in developing and monitoring the school's SEND policy.

-The learning Support Department is led by the SENCO Mrs Patricia Etherington and she may be contacted by email: etheringtonp@ripongrammar.com or telephone (01765) 602647
+The learning Support Department is led by the school Inclusion Manager Mrs S O'Brien and she may be contacted by email: obriens@ripongrammar.com or telephone (01765) 602647 ex 445

-The following responsibilities will be undertaken by the SENCO:
+The following responsibilities will be undertaken by the SENCO & Inclusion Manager

-- a) Oversee the day to day operation of the schools SEND policy and line manage the SEND team. - b) Liaise with the relevant Designated teacher where a looked after student has SEND. - c) Advise teachers on using a graduated approach to providing SEND support. - d) Advise on the deployment of the schools delegated budget and other resources to meet the student's needs effectively. - e) Liaise with and provide a point of contact for parents/carers of students with SEND who can telephone the school on (01765) 602647 or email etheringtonp@ripongrammar.com - f) Liaise with and be a point of contact for external agencies. - g) Liaise with previous and potential next providers of education to ensure students and their parents are informed about options and a smooth transition is planned. - h) Ensure that the schools keeps the records of all SEND students up to date. - i) Work with the Head Teacher and school Governors to determine the strategic development of the SEND policy and provision in the school. - j) Work with the Head teacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regards to reasonable adjustments and access arrangements.
-The SENCO is line managed by Deputy Headteacher Mrs Helen Keelan-Edwards.
+- a) Oversee the day to day operation of the schools SEND policy and line manage the SEND team. - b) Liaise with the relevant Designated teacher where a looked after student has SEND. - c) Advise teachers on using a graduated approach to providing SEND support. - d) Advise on the deployment of the schools delegated budget and other resources to meet the student's needs effectively. - e) Liaise with and provide a point of contact for parents/carers of students with SEND who can telephone the school on (01765) 602647 ex 445 or email obriens@ripongrammar.com - f) Liaise with and be a point of contact for external agencies. - g) Liaise with previous and potential providers of education to ensure students and their parents are informed about options and a smooth transition is planned. - h) Ensure that the school keeps the records of all SEND students up to date. - i) Work with the Headmaster and school Governors to determine the strategic development of the SEND policy and provision in the school. - j) Work with the Headmaster and Governing Board to ensure that the school meets its responsibilities under the Equality Act 2010 with regards to reasonable adjustments and access arrangements.
+The SENCO is line managed by Deputy Headteacher Mrs H Keelan-Edwards.